-Although not a Supreme Court case, one particular Ohio free speech case holds a special place in our hearts at Bolek Besser Glesius.
+Although not a Supreme Court case, one particular Ohio freedom of speech case holds a special place in our hearts at Bolek Besser Glesius.

 In 1972, the Strongsville City School District banned Joseph Heller’s Catch-22 and Kurt Vonnegut’s God Bless You Mr. Rosewater and Cat’s Cradle.
 Several high school students sued the School District under the First Amendment.
 They argued that they had a right to receive information, and their teachers had a right to share it.
 On appeal, the U.S. Court of Appeals for the Sixth Circuit ruled in favor of the students holding that the School violated the First Amendment, and calling the library a “storehouse of knowledge.”

 Minarcini is important because it helped break ground in the fight against government censorship of books.
 In the words of one scholar, “Minarcini was the first case of its kind to win such victory by having a banned book returned to its school library.”